skilld-labs/domain_entity/README.txt

 To use this module with views, you need to disable sql rewriting on some views. (open your views -> go in advanced settings pane -> query settings), if you don't want to disable sql rewriting, you can add manually a view filter on the field that hold the domain(s) entity.
-For administration views you can expose to Editors the filter of the domain field of your entity Features
+For administration views you can expose to Editors the filter of the domain field of your entity

+2) Features

 - Enable Domain Access on entities
 - UI for enabling domain access on entity type, and batch update of existing entities
 - views integration

-Requirements
+3) Requirements

 - Domain Access http://drupal.org/project/domain
 - Entity API http://drupal.org/project/entity

-Extra requirements
+  Extra requirements:

-To expose domain filter in views: domain views
+- To expose domain filter in views: domain views

-Setup
+5) Setup

 - Enable domain_entity
 - setup at least one domain..